juhyeonkim95/MitsubaPyOptiX/README.md

 # MitsubaPyOptiX
 This is a custom python, OptiX based path tracing engine that renders Mitsuba formatted scenes.
-This renderer was used for tha paper
+This renderer was used for the paper
-["Fast and Lightweight Path Guiding Algorithm on GPU"](https://diglib.eg.org/handle/10.2312/pg20211379) by Juhyeon Kim and Young Min Kim (Pacific Graphics 2020 short paper).
+["Fast and Lightweight Path Guiding Algorithm on GPU"](https://diglib.eg.org/handle/10.2312/pg20211379) by Juhyeon Kim and Young Min Kim (Pacific Graphics 2021 short paper).

 (20220428) currently being updated